 Solution: Any number of programming errors can cause this problem.
 You need to use a debugger (such as gdb), get a backtrace, and see what your program is doing when the error occurs.
 If that fails and you determine you have corrupted the memory at some previous point in time, you may be in for some painful debugging (it may not be too painful if the project is small enough that you can tackle it piece by piece).

-See this link for more information.
+See this post on StackOverFlow for more information.

-19.6.5 Munmap_chunk: invalid pointer
+19.6.5 Munmap\chunk: invalid pointer